MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-workflow.md

 Before beginning, refer to the [How to: Plan your Microsoft Entra join implementation](/azure/active-directory/devices/azureadjoin-plan) to make sure all prerequisites are met for joining devices to Microsoft Entra ID.

-## Windows Autopilot user-driven Microsoft Entra join overview
+## Windows Autopilot device preparation user-driven Microsoft Entra join overview

 Windows Autopilot device preparation user-driven Microsoft Entra join is a solution that automates the configuration of Windows on a new device without the need for IT intervention.
 Normally the device is delivered directly from an OEM or reseller to the end-user  Windows Autopilot device preparation user-driven deployments use the existing Windows installation installed by the OEM at the factory.
 The end-user only needs to perform a minimal number of actions during the deployment process such as: